huggingface/hub-docs/docs/api-inference/tasks/audio_classification.md

-## Text Classification
+## Audio Classification

-Text Classification is the task of assigning a label or class to a given text.
-Some use cases are sentiment analysis, natural language inference, and assessing grammatical correctness.
+Audio classification is the task of assigning a label or class to a given audio.
+It can be used for recognizing which command a user is giving or the emotion of a statement, as well as identifying a speaker.

 <Tip>

-For more details about the `text-classification` task, check out its [dedicated page](https://huggingface.co/tasks/text-classification)!
+For more details about the `audio-classification` task, check out its [dedicated page](https://huggingface.co/tasks/audio-classification)!
 You will find examples and related materials.

 </Tip>

 ### Recommended models

-- [distilbert-base-uncased-finetuned-sst-2-english](https://huggingface.co/distilbert-base-uncased-finetuned-sst-2-english): A robust model trained for sentiment analysis.
-- [roberta-large-mnli](https://huggingface.co/roberta-large-mnli): Multi-genre natural language inference model.

 This is only a subset of the supported models.
-Find the model that suits you best [here](https://huggingface.co/models?inference=warm&pipeline_tag=text-classification&sort=trending).
+Find the model that suits you best [here](https://huggingface.co/models?inference=warm&pipeline_tag=audio-classification&sort=trending).

 ### API specification